TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

    .. method:: create_function(name, num_params, func, *, deterministic=False)

-      Creates a user-defined function that you can later use from within SQL statements under the function name *name*. *num_params* is the number of parameters the function accepts (if *num_params* is -1, the function may take any number of arguments), and *func* is a Python callable that is
+      Creates a user-defined function that you can later use kutoka within SQL statements under the function name *name*. *num_params* is the number of parameters the function accepts (if *num_params* is -1, the function may take any number of arguments), and *func* is a Python callable that is